 Some people get to start their smart home from scratch with a new house.
-They can decide where all the wires go, install anything you like - with the nod from housemates and family of course - and not have to worry about going anywhere anytime soon.
+They can decide where all the wires go, install anything they like β with the nod from housemates and family, of course β and not have to worry about moving anytime soon.

 But that doesn't mean you can't smarten up the place in other ways.
 Here's a beginner's guide for building a great smart apartment.

 Moving house is a real pain, so limit the number of unnecessary gadgets to take with you.
 Think about what will actually save you time, money and brain energy when choosing which new devices to add to your flat, house, or room if you're sharing with Luddite strangers.
 The whole Nest or Hive shebang can wait.

 If you're living with friends, it might be a good idea to buy devices individually based on your priorities, then you can take them away when you go your separate ways.